Tupolev Tu-144: Development

+Moving the elevons downward in a delta-wing aircraft increases the lift, but also pitches its nose downward.
+The canards cancel out this nose-downwards moment, thus reducing the landing speed of the production Tu-144s to 315–333 km/h.

 Design

 Along with early Tu-134s, the Tu-144 was one of the last commercial aircraft with a braking parachute.
 The Tu-144 was not fitted with any reverse thrust capabilities, and so the parachute was used as the sole alternative.
-The prototypes were also the only passenger jets ever fitted with ejection seats, albeit only for the crew and not the passengers.
+A prototype without passenger seats was fitted with ejection seats for pilots.